-In the 2018-2019 academic year, students in Speech 101 were assessed to determine the extent to which the course equipped them to demonstrate the competencies necessary for effective public speaking.
+In the 2019-2020 academic year, students in Speech 101 were assessed to determine the extent to which the course equipped them to demonstrate the competencies necessary for effective public speaking.
 The instruments used for the assessment included one direct assessment and one indirect assessment.

 The benchmark for the direct assessment was set at a 5% improvement from their first speech to their last speech in all eight of the speech competencies measured.
-Results show that the benchmark was surpassed in all eight areas.
-The results also indicate that a change to the way we set our benchmark may make our direct assessment more precise and effective.
+Results show that the benchmark was surpassed when measuring an aggregate of the eight competencies.
+Results further showed that the benchmark was surpassed in 4 of the eight areas.